THIS DATE IN HISTORY: March 1

 Jagr also ties Marcel Dionne for ninth all-time with his 1,040th NHL assist when he set up a power-play goal by Devils defenseman Marek Zidlicky at 8:07 of the second.

-2018: David Poile becomes the winningest general manager in NHL history when the Nashville Predators defeat the Edmonton Oilers 4-2 at Rogers Place.
+2018: David Poile becomes the winningest general manager in NHL history when the Predators defeat the Edmonton Oilers 4-2 at Rogers Place.
 It's the 1,320th victory by a Poile-run team, one more than Glen Sather.
 It's Poile's 726th win with the Predators after 594 with the Washington Capitals from 1982-97.